Insurance11 min read

 Arizona Life & Health Insurance License Exam Overview

-Passing this exam qualifies you to sell life insurance, health insurance, annuities, and related products throughout Arizona—a state with over 7 million residents, a rapidly expanding population, and strong demand for insurance products.
+Arizona issues a single combined exam for this license — the Life, Accident & Health (or Sickness) examination — not two separate Life and Health tests.
+Passing it qualifies you to sell life insurance, health insurance, annuities, and related products throughout Arizona, a state of roughly 7.4 million residents with a rapidly expanding population and strong demand for retirement and health products.

 Exam Format at a Glance